 But genes only tell part of the story.
 Although the causes of NPD are not well understood, it’s thought that we need a very particular childhood experience to develop it – involving a combination of overvaluation and neglect from the parent.
 The overvaluation creates a deep need for praise and affection, and the neglect creates a very low self-esteem – two key components of NPD.

-However, as we discussed previously, if another, non-narcissistic parent is present in the child’s upbringing, this can reduce the risk somewhat.
-The second parent may be able to prevent or minimise some of the neglect and abuse that the narcissistic parent throws out, and provide at least some parental warmth, that might help the child develop in a healthier way.
+However, as we discussed previously if another, non-narcissistic parent is present in the child’s upbringing, this can reduce the risk somewhat.
+The second parent may be able to prevent or minimize some of the neglect and abuse that the narcissistic parent throws out, and provide at least some parental warmth, that might help the child develop in a healthier way.